xhlula/utils/README.md

 ###### Nb: The `update`, `remove` and `get` methods will throw an `ItemNotFoundException` in case the specified rowid is not found.
 If you want to safely check the existence of a rowid use the `has` method

-### Persistent Cart
+### PersistentCart

 All of the above is nice and all but sort of not useful if you can't persist the data across requests.
-To our rescue comes the `CartPersistentInterface` interface, which is passed to the `Cart` class constructor.
+To our rescue comes the `CartPersistentInterface` interface, which is passed to the `PersistentCart` class constructor.

 Out of the box the following persistence methods are supported